manustays/eleventy-plugin-generate-social-images/README.md

 * Custom logic to wrap the title line in SVG (as Sharp does not support SVG foreignObject).
 * Adds an author/promo image using Sharp composite (as Sharp does not support external image in SVG).

-## TODO
-- [ ] Cache result to avoid regenerating same image.
-- [ ] Better text-wrap logic for the page-title in SVG.
-- [ ] More customization options!

 ## Usage

 ### STEP 1: Install the package: